unicef-drp/wp_dotstat_data_explorer/README.md

 The following list describes the fields
 - origin: The URL of the Data Explorer
 - SETTINGS_override.{registry_id}.url: The url to the registry.
 The registry_id value is arbitrary and can be assigned to identify a specific registry
-- unicef_settings.indicatorProfileUrl: It will show an icon next to the Indicators if it contains a link to an “indicator profiles” page (a page providing information on the indicator).
+- unicef_settings.indicatorProfileUrl: It will show an icon next to the Indicators if it contains a link to an "indicator profiles" page (a page providing information on the indicator).
 Clicking on the icon will open the Indicator profiles page.
 No icon is shown if the field is empty
-- unicef_settings.hideTotalLabel: If the value is 1 any cell containing the value “Total” (SDMX code = _T) does not show the Total label.
+- unicef_settings.hideTotalLabel: If the value is 1 any cell containing the value "Total" (SDMX code = _T) does not show the Total label.
 If the value is 0 all the Total (SDMX code = _T) are shown
 - unicef_settings.roundData: The number of decimal digits to round to (0=no rounding)
 - unicef_settings.showDataflowNavigator: Used by UNICEF to allow the navigation between Dataflows, should be set to 0
 - unicef_settings. stickyDims: Used by UNICEF to allow the navigation between Dataflows, should be set to []